 Her youngest son said, “I miss my Mom’s bread pudding.
 No one else makes it like she did.
-I would love to have one of her clover leaf hot rolls and would enjoy a piece of her chocolate pie.”
+I would love to have one of her cloverleaf hot rolls and would enjoy a piece of her chocolate pie.”

 My maternal grandmother Marie Marcelle FOURNELLE kept a letter that Myrtle wrote to her in 1958.
 It is wonderful to be able to see her handwriting and “hear” what she writes.

-From this letter I know that she worked 5 days a week.
+From this letter, I know that she worked 5 days a week.
 She was retired from Wall’s Department Store in Ansted.
-Her youngest son said, “Mom worked at Wall’s Department Store so that she could afford to buy jeans and clothing for Leland and I to wear to school.
+Her youngest son said, “Mom worked at Wall’s Department Store so that she could afford to buy jeans and clothing for Leland and me to wear to school.
 She did this because Dad worked in the mines and they were out of work a lot of the time.”

 Myrtle was born on 26 March 1906, a Monday, in Belva to Walter Farmer ROOP and Rebecca Jane CLONCH.
 She was their third child and first daughter.
 I was always confused about what county Belva is located in until I found that it is an unincorporated community and census-designated place in west Nicholas County and north Fayette County.
-Myrtle’s birth was registered in 1906 in the Nicholas County register, her name being listed only as “Murtle” without a middle name.
+Myrtle’s birth was registered in 1906 in the Nicholas County register, her name is listed only as “Murtle” without a middle name.
 Later in 1963, on her delayed certificate of birth, her place of birth was listed as Belva in Fayette County.
-Supporting evidence given for her birth were an affidavit by her father dated 1963, her 1942 Voter’s Permanent Registration Record, her 1955 WV Motor Vehicle Operator’s License #55620, and the 1920 census.
+Supporting evidence given for her birth was an affidavit by her father dated 1963, her 1942 Voter’s Permanent Registration Record, her 1955 WV Motor Vehicle Operator’s License #55620, and the 1920 census.